wmaynard/platform-common/README.md

 #### _I need to bypass a filter that Startup is adding._

-The filters are an important part of Platform's boilerplate reduction and unified behaviors, but if you're certain you must ignore one of the common filters, you can do so by calling `BypassFilter<PlatformBaseFilter>()` in your project's `Startup.ConfigureServices()`.
+The filters are an important part of Platform's boilerplate reduction and unified behaviors, but if you're certain you must ignore one of the common filters, you can do so by calling `BypassFilter<T>()` in your project's `Startup.ConfigureServices()`.
 Be warned, though, that you may not have some expected functionality if you do this.